 Operation Nest Egg involves removing eggs from the risk of predation, hatching them in captivity, and placing the chicks in a predatorfree environment until they are big enough to fend for themselves (between 1 to 1.2 kg).
 They are then returned to the wild.

 Unmanaged, a tiny proportion of kiwi eggs produce an adult bird.

 Roughly 80 rowi eggs are laid each season, 40 of these eggs fail to even hatch.
 Of the remaining 40, 28 are killed by stoats, and about 8 die of natural causes or killed by predators.
 This leaves just 4 chicks alive after the first 6 months Of these 4 chicks, only 2 will survive over 1 year to make it to adulthood.

 However, using Operation Nest Egg the number of birds to make it to adulthood rises from 2 to approximately 50 per season.
 The aim is to increase the rowi population to 600 birds by 2018.

-Using the latest monitoring technology, the DOC team can keep a close eye on rowi.
-DOC has worked with private business to develop ground-breaking technology specifically for DOC’s kiwi conservation work.
+Using the latest monitoring technology, we can keep a close eye on rowi.
+DOC has worked with a private business to develop ground-breaking technology specifically for our kiwi conservation work.

-In order to track rowi, transmitters are attached to their legs.
-By measuring the bird’s activity, these intelligent transmitters tell the DOC team where the bird is, when an egg is laid and when a chick hatches.
+To track rowi, transmitters are attached to their legs.
+By measuring the bird’s activity, these intelligent transmitters tell us where the bird is, when an egg is laid and when a chick hatches.